How to Empower People to Vote for Sustainability: the IMPAKTER INDEX

 Likewise, the certification of products in the consumer goods market, with a wide range of catchy labels and badges, is intended to help the consumer to extricate herself from the avalanche of organic products and fair trade that vie for her attention.

-But the Impakter Index is different.
+This is where the Impakter Index comes is.
+First of all, it is different from all the others.
 It builds on the work of other certification systems, picking out the best and weeding out the less reliable systems.
 In other words, in constructing the Impakter index, no certification system was accepted at face value, no matter how popular: Each certificate and index was independently reviewed and assessed by the Impakter team before it was used.
 That approach follows the concept of mega-evaluation (evaluation of evaluations), aka meta-analysis, widely used, particularly in medical research, to quantitatively combine and pull together the findings of a wide range of studies that are often at varying levels of quality.

 Why was meta-analysis deemed necessary in constructing the Impakter Index?